Witchy Rec – Witch Hat Atelier by Kamome Shirahama

 • Icons of luck such as clovers, fish, other animals, horseshoes, stars, acorns, turtles,

-• Crystals and stones
+• Crystals and loose gemstones

 • Letting a cat walk through the door first should bring good fortune – and the cat may become the target of any ill will.
 (Pets should be introduced to a new environment slowly anyway, so when I bring my cat with me while I’m working in the new home and then put her where ever she’s going to be for the furniture moving bit.)